 *The Cyber Essentials scheme changed on the 24th Jan 2022.
-We’ve written a new guide to Cyber Essentials Plus certification to reflect this changes*.
+We’ve written a new guide to Cyber Essentials Plus certification to reflect these changes*.

 Cyber Essentials scheme is a Government-backed scheme launched in 2014 that helps organisations to implement fundamental security controls to protect against basic cyber attacks.
 The scheme offers the standard Cyber Essentials certification which is a prerequisite to the more advanced, Cyber Essentials Plus certification.

 Cyber Essentials Plus is the highest level of certification offered and provides a hands-on technical verification of the controls implemented as part of the basic certification.
 In this article we’ll explore what the Cyber Essentials Plus certification involves, why you should certify and what you can do to ensure you pass.

 What Does the Cyber Essentials Plus Certification Involve?